Published: January 15, 2021 | Updated: March 9, 2021

 On Tuesday, Dec.
 16, 2020, Erika Tabke, a faculty member at The University of Texas at Austin School of Nursing, made history by administering the first dose of the COVID-19 vaccine in Central Texas.
 The day before, UT Health Austin, the clinical practice of Dell Medical School at UT Austin, had received the first shipment of about 3,000 doses, making UT the first health care institution in Central Texas to receive the vaccine.

-Health care providers, including students and faculty from the UT Austin School of Nursing, Dell Medical School, and the College of Pharmacy, administered the vaccine to frontline health care workers at the UT Health Clinic, and nursing staff and volunteers at the School of Nursing’s Family Wellness Clinic did the same Dec.
+Health care providers, including students and faculty from the UT Austin School of Nursing, Dell Medical School, and the College of Pharmacy, administered the vaccine to frontline health care workers at the UT Health Clinic, and nursing staff and volunteers at the School of Nursing’s Family Wellness Center did the same Dec.
 28 through Feb.
 5.

 In anticipation of being able to provide more people the vaccine through a larger-scale distribution site once larger allocations became available, the university moved vaccine operations to Gregory Gym on Monday, Feb.
 8.